 Passion is something Skinner does well.
 A clip of him tearing into David Cameron, when he is thrown out of the Commons for referring to the then PM as “Dodgy Dave”, has been viewed by almost two million people on YouTube.

-Skinner has been kicked out of the Commons more times than you can count on both hands.
-He is renowned for his willingness to go at the Tories all guns blazing.
+Skinner has been kicked out of the Commons more times than you can count on both hands and is renowned for his willingness to go at the Tories all guns blazing.
 Throughout his career, he has taken on the likes of Margaret Thatcher, George Osbourne, and David Cameron.

 - He was ejected by then speaker George Thomas for calling David Owen a “pompous sod” in 1984.
 He was asked to withdraw but only withdrew the word “pompous”

-- He was kicked out by Betty Boothroyd in 1992 for calling John Gummer (then agriculture minister) a “little squirt of a Minister” and a “slimy wart on Marbgaret Thatcher’s nose”
+- He was kicked out by Betty Boothroyd in 1992 for calling John Gummer (then agriculture minister) a “little squirt of a Minister” and a “slimy wart on Margaret Thatcher’s nose”

 - Michael Martin booted him out in 2005 when he made the remark: “The only thing that was growing then were the lines of coke in front of boy George and the rest of the Tories” in a reference about Thatcher’s employment record in the 1980s.